National Analytical Radiation Environmental Laboratory (NAREL)

 Located on Maxwell Air Force Base, NAREL provides radiological monitoring data to support rulemaking and radiological emergency response activities.
 The Environmental Radiation Ambient Monitoring System is the only nationwide environmental radiation monitoring network in the United States.
 NAREL also supports Superfund and enforcement activities with laboratory and field measurements and technical assistance for radioactive and hazardous chemical (mixed waste) contaminants.
 The facility includes a state-of-the-art radioanalytical laboratory and office space.

-- Eight 4.5-kilowatt solar lighting fixtures in the facility’s back parking lot illuminate the space, making travel safer after dark.
+- Twenty-five 4.5-kilowatt solar lighting fixtures in the facility’s back parking lot illuminate the space, making travel safer after dark.
 The lights are motion- and light-sensitive; they store the power needed to operate for approximately five days in two 100-amp batteries and reduce power to 50 percent when the lot is empty.
+The solar parking lot lights generated an estimated 27,375 kilowatt-hours (kWh) of electricity in FY 2020.

 - An air handler condensate recovery system collects about 800,000 gallons of water per year for the facility's cooling tower, which accounts for 65 percent of the facility's water use.